 Under climate change, it is expected that mites will experience harsher drought episodes with environmental conditions leading to the selection of drought-adapted mites.
-In agricultural, intensification of damage in humid areas during the first years of drought (see Legrand et al., 2000 for example) will probably be limited by physiological costs but progressively lead to adaptation as suggested by the mite responses in the driest areas of this study.
-These are important issues to be taking into account for future strategies of pest management.
+In agricultural, intensification of damage in in normally wet areas during the first years of drought (see Legrand et al., 2000 for example) will probably be limited by physiological costs but progressively lead to adaptation as suggested by the mite responses in the driest areas of this study.
+These uncertainties are important issues to be taking into account for future strategies of pest management.

 Acknowledgements